bstefanescu/qutejs/web/doc/docs/model/components.md

 # Qute Components

-As we've seen in the **[Overview](#/overview)** section, components are objects that can be referenced inside a tmeplate through custom elements.
+As we've seen in the **[Overview](#/overview)** section, components are objects that can be referenced inside a template through custom elements.

-There are three tyopes of such objects in Qute:
+There are three types of components:

 1. Pure rendering functions
 2. Templates which are compiled as rendering functions.
 3. `ViewModel` components which provides a rendering function (usually a template) and a rendering context:
-    - a data model: the comoponent itself (providing properties and methods to the template).
+    - a data model: the component itself (providing properties and methods to the template).
     - DOM event listeners: to be called from templates

 ## Pure Rendering Functions

 These components are low level functions, they take a rendering context and should return a DOM element or fragment.

-You may want to write a rendering function to create very simple a static DOM structures.
+You may want to write rendering function from scratch to create very simple or static DOM structures.
 If you need a data model or reactivity then it is recommended to use templates or `ViewModel`components.

 The signature of the rendering function is: `DOMElement function(renderingContext, attrs, slots)`